-Ms Hulme can speak to you if you have concerns, feel unhappy or are homesick.
-She is located on the first floor of the main building, next to the Common Room.
+Ms Hulme and Ms Panagiotaros can speak to you if you have concerns, feel unhappy or are homesick.
+They are located on the ground floor of the main building, near to the HSIE staffroom.

-Mrs Dugmore Coordinator
+Mrs Dugmore EALD teacher

 Mrs Dugmore can help you if you are trying to find your International Student Coordinator or counsellor, or need help in the absence of the International Student Coordinator.